SapienzaNLP/relik/README.md

 reader =
 ``` -->

-## Training
+## Before you start

-Here we provide instructions on how to train the retriever and the reader.
+In the following sections, we provide a step-by-step guide on how to prepare the data, train the retriever and reader, and evaluate the model.

+### Entity Linking

 All your data should have the following starting structure:

 ```jsonl